Tincture (heraldry): In blazoning

-Most heraldic authors do not capitalize the names of the various tinctures, although a few do (sometimes inconsistently), and some who do not capitalize the other tinctures recommend capitalizing or in order to avoid confusion with the conjunction.
+Most heraldic authors do not capitalise the names of the various tinctures, although a few do (sometimes inconsistently), and some who do not capitalise the other tinctures recommend capitalising or in order to avoid confusion with the conjunction.

 However, there are relatively few occasions in which the conjunction "or" would appear in the blazon of a coat of arms, and if properly worded, which meaning is intended should be readily apparent from the context.
-Another convention has been to capitalize only the first word or the first tincture appearing in the blazon, but no other words.
-In the elaborate calligraphy appearing on most grants of arms, all of the tinctures are capitalized, as indeed are the names of the charges, but this is purely a matter of decorative style, and in no way does the manner of capitalization used in the original grant affect how the arms may be described on other occasions.
+Another convention has been to capitalise only the first word or the first tincture appearing in the blazon, but no other words.
+In the elaborate calligraphy appearing on most grants of arms, all of the tinctures are capitalised, as indeed are the names of the charges, but this is purely a matter of decorative style, and in no way does the manner of capitalization used in the original grant affect how the arms may be described on other occasions.

 A long-standing heraldic tradition has been to avoid repeating the names of tinctures multiple times in any given blazon.
 If it is possible to mention multiple charges of the same tincture at once, followed by the name of the tincture, then this problem is avoided, but when it is impossible to combine elements of the same tincture in this manner, more creative descriptions may be used.
 For example, instead of "gules, on a fess or between three chess-rooks argent, a lion passant gules, armed and langued argent", one might say, "gules, on a fess or between three chess-rooks argent, a lion passant of the field, armed and langued of the third."
 Similar phrases include "of the last" and "of the like".
 Alternately, descriptions such as "gold" and "silver" might be substituted for "or" and "argent" on a subsequent occurrence.
 Another rule of blazon relating to tinctures suggests the placing of a comma after each occurrence of a tincture.

 In recent years, the College of Arms has regularly dispensed with many of these practices, believing them to cause confusion, and in new grants of arms, the names of tinctures are repeated on each instance that they occur.
-The names of all tinctures and charges are capitalized, although the word "proper", indicating the colour of nature, is not, and internal commas are entirely omitted.
+The names of all tinctures and charges are capitalised, although the word "proper", indicating the colour of nature, is not, and internal commas are entirely omitted.